 Yesterday, we dove deep into the name of Joshua and learned that he is a “type” of Messiah.
-Every type you’ll need to understand Scripture is set (for eternity) in the first 5 books of the Bible.
+Every type you’ll need to understand in Scripture is set (for eternity) in the first 5 books of the Bible.
 Every single seed that eventually comes to fruition in the Book of Revelation begins it’s growth in Genesis—starting most obviously with the “Seed of The Woman.”
 However, there are bad seeds too, and Amalek is just that type of type.
 Just as the name Joshua is mentioned 7 times throughout the Book of Exodus, Amalek is mentioned exactly 7 times, but all condensed into this short set of verses.
-This certainly does not mean Amalek is “perfect and complete” –his “type” is set forever as the “perfect and complete” type of evil.
+This certainly does not mean Amalek is “perfect and complete” – but here his “type” is set forever as the “perfect and complete” type of evil.

 Here is his awful history:

 The original Amalek is a son of Esau who himself is already set forth as negative type (Jacob I have loved, Esau I have hated–Yah’s words from Malachi 1:3).